 Speech and/or language therapy may continue throughout a student’s school years either in the form of direct therapy or on a consultant basis.

 Assistive technology (AT) can also be very helpful to students, especially those whose physical conditions make communication difficult.
 Each student’s IEP team will need to consider if the student would benefit from AT such as an electronic communication system or other device.
 AT is often the key that helps students engage in the give and take of shared thought, complete school work, and demonstrate their learning.

 (Center for Parent Information and Resources, 2015)

-Go to the course Disability Summary Readings by Category for additional reading needed to develop your SLI summary.
+- Disability Summary Readings by Category for additional readings needed to develop your SLI summary.

 Center for Parent Information and Resources, (2015), Speech and Language Impairments, Newark, NJ, Author, Retrieved 4.1.19 from https://www.parentcenterhub.org/speechlanguage/